-Another fantastic table to look at is the JOOLA Tour 15mm.
+Another fantastic table to look at is the JOOLA Motion (also know as the JOOLA Rally TL).
 It’s hugely popular with beginners and intermediate players looking for a durable and reliable option that won’t break the bank.

-The JOOLA Tour like most tables comes in three different playing surface thickness 5/8 inch is the standard and fine for most causal players but if you can afford a bit extra that 3/4 inch model is definitely worth it.
-For a tournament grade table standard thickness you can get the 1 inch thick table surface (which is the minimum allowed in a professional grade tournament) for an unbelievable bounce.
-The JOOLA Motion has a table top made out of a medium-density MDF fiberboard and has multiple layers of paint to ensure a smooth and consistent ball bounce during play.
+The JOOLA Motion, like most tables comes in three different playing surface thickness, the 5/8 inch is the standard and more than adequate for most players but if you can afford a bit extra then you have the 3/4 inch model and the tournament grade table thickness which is 1 inch thick (the minimum allowed in a professional grade tournament) for an even better bounce.
+The JOOLA Motion has a table top made out of a medium-density MDF fiberboard and has multiple layers of paint to ensure a smooth a consistent ball bounce during play.
 It also has four locking wheels and leg levelers to keep the playing surface as flat as possible.

 5. The Butterfly Centrefold 25